 Alcohol and drug addiction are major health issues in the United States.
 14% of Americans over age 12 have an alcohol use disorder (AUD).
 Alcohol is challenging for those with an AUD because it is sold legally and available in numerous settings, from homes to restaurants.
 Someone may drink for years before developing an addiction, not realizing that their relationship with alcohol has changed.
 Others become addicted quickly, and friends and family can readily recognize the signs.
 Alcohol addiction develops in stages.
 Recognizing them can help individuals and their families understand what is happening.

 Professional addiction treatment is the most effective way to address any substance use disorder.
-If you or someone you love is dealing with alcohol addiction and seeking an alcohol rehab in Tennessee, do not wait.
+If you or someone you love is dealing with alcohol addiction and seeking an alcohol rehab in Nashville, do not wait.
 Contact Nashville Treatment Solutions (NTS) today by calling 866.714.5630 or completing our online form.
 Our staff can answer your questions about the stages of alcoholism, how treatment for a substance use disorder works, and how to decide between the various options for alcohol rehab.

 Alcohol consumption falls into categories: abstinence, occasional use, regular use, and abuse.
 Abuse and addiction are on a continuum with the stages of tolerance and dependence.
 Alcoholism follows a progression through four stages.